yan-alan/Lightbulb-Unique-Colours/README.md

 # Lightbulb-Unique-Colours
-iOS Application that simulates picking n lightbulbs from a box of i lightbulbs, displaying how many unique colours were grabbed
+iOS Application that simulates picking n lightbulbs from a box of i lightbulbs, recording how many unique colours were grabbed and plots that data against the expected value.

 ## Features